chrisgarcia001/Optimal-Adversarial-Path-Transportation/README.md

 all items successfully reach their destination.

 #### Solution Approach
-In the paper this problem was proven to be strongly NP-hard.
-Accordingly, exact approaches may be employed only for small problem instances.
-Accordingly, four optimization algorithms were developed:
+In the paper this problem was proven to be strongly NP-hard and as a result, exact approaches will only be effective only for small problem instances.
+Accordingly, four different optimization algorithms were developed:

 1. An exact enumerative algorithm
 2. A greedy heuristic